Fake Eyelashes, Real Risks: Blepharitis from Eyelash Extensions

 Blepharitis is a leading cause of dry eye disease, a chronic condition caused by unstable tears.
 Dry eye disease is different from just occasionally experiencing dry eyes.
 With dry eye disease, symptoms are severe enough to interfere with daily life, like work and socializing.
 Over time, this contributes to mental health issues like depression and anxiety.

-The comfort of our eyes affects our entire well-being, which is why it’s important to know how to keep them feeling good.
+The comfort of your eyes affects your entire well-being, which is why it’s important to know how to keep them feeling good.

 Common Symptoms of Blepharitis